infosecn1nja/AD-Attack-Defense/README.md

 * [The Unintended Risks of Trusting Active Directory](https://www.slideshare.net/harmj0y/the-unintended-risks-of-trusting-active-directory)

 ## Tools & Scripts
+* [BadSuccessor](https://github.com/akamai/BadSuccessor) - This repository contains tooling related to the BadSuccessor attack - a novel Active Directory privilege escalation technique that abuses a vulnerability in a feature introduced in Windows Server 2025.
 * [AD_Miner](https://github.com/Mazars-Tech/AD_Miner) - AD Miner is an Active Directory audit tool that leverages cypher queries to crunch data from the #Bloodhound graph database to uncover security weaknesses.
 * [Certify](https://github.com/GhostPack/Certify) - Certify is a C# tool to enumerate and abuse misconfigurations in Active Directory Certificate Services (AD CS).
 * [PSPKIAudit](https://github.com/GhostPack/PSPKIAudit) - PowerShell toolkit for auditing Active Directory Certificate Services (AD CS).